atemate/case-mlflow/README.md

-# case-mlflow-flower-classifier
+# case-mlflow
-Case: Flower Classifier with MLflow
+Case: experiment tracking and model serving with MLflow